MistyCommunity/Documentation/src/content/docs/apps/companion-app.md

 # {{title}}

-The Misty companion app allows you to set up Bluetooth and Wi-Fi connections to your robot.
-You can also drive Misty and see information about Misty's software.
+The Misty App is a mobile app for Android and iOS devices that you can use to set up Bluetooth and Wi-Fi connections to Misty.
+You can also use the app to drive Misty and see information about her software.

-As a Field Trial developer, you should receive an email inviting you to download the current version of the Misty companion app, as well as email updates when new versions are available.
-Because the app is updated very frequently, it's good to check for new versions often.

 **Note:** It's not generally recommended for multiple users to each use a separate instance of the Misty companion app to connect and send commands to a single Misty robot.
 If more than one person does connect to Misty at the same time, as in a class or group development environment, they will need to take turns sending commands, or Misty may appear to respond unpredictably.